ivywireline/Misc-Projects/HospitalTriageApp/README.txt

-This is a project for a course in university.
-It is an Android app where it allows the nurses and physicians to record and view the information of patients in the hospital.
+This is an Android app where it allows the nurses and physicians to record and view the information of patients in the hospital.

 To log in, use the information below.